 Are x-rays harmful to my health?

 When getting an x-ray, you will be exposed to low levels of radiation.
+The amount of radiation you are exposed to depends on the part of your body being.
 In general, the level of radiation emitted from a standard x-ray is so low that it will not be harmful to your health.
-The amount of radiation from a simple X-ray is approximately equal to the level of radiation you are exposed to each day from natural sources.
+The amount of radiation from a simple x-ray is approximately equal to the level of radiation you are exposed to each day from natural sources.

 - Broken or fractured bone(s)